Specialised Autism Learning Program (SALP)

 – Families can provide reliable transport to and from the SALP

-Entry places to the Specialised Autism Learning Program each year are limited and Expressions of Interest for students entering year 7 are requested by the 29th June the previous year.
+Entry places to the Specialised Autism Learning Program each year are limited and Expressions of Interest for students entering year 7 in 2026 are requested by the 16th May 2025.
+Applications are assessed by an Independent Panel which convenes at the end of Term 2 of each year.

-For further information regarding our Specialised Autism Learning Program please contact our SALP Manager Mr Courtney Wilson on 9391 6500 or email southernrivercollege@education.wa.edu.au.
+For further information regarding our Specialised Autism Learning Program please contact 9391 6500 or email southernrivercollege@education.wa.edu.au.